microsoft/vcpkg/docs/users/registries.md

 The `"packages"` fields of all the package registries must be disjoint.

+### Configuration: `"overlay-ports"`

+The `"overlay-ports"` field must contain a path or array of paths, which point to a particular port or a directory containing ports to overlay.

+### Configuration: `"overlay-triplets"`

+The `"overlay-triplets"` field must contain a path or array of paths, which point to a directory containing triplets to overlay.

 ### Example Configuration File

 Let's assume that you have mirrored <https://github.com/microsoft/vcpkg> at
 <https://git.example.com/vcpkg>: this will be your default registry.
-Additionally, you want to use North Wind Trader's registry for their beison and beicode libraries.
+Additionally, you want to use North Wind Trader's registry for their beison and beicode libraries, as well as configure overlay ports and overlay triplets from your custom directories.
 The following `vcpkg-configuration.json` will work:

 ```json
 {